uber-archive/makisu/docs/index.md

 ```
 Note:
 * Docker socket mount is optional.
 It's used together with `--load` for loading images back into Docker daemon for convenience of local development.
 So does the mount to /makisu-storage, which is used for local cache.
 If the image would be pushed to registry directly, please remove `--load` for better performance.
-* The `--modifyfs-true` option let Makisu assume ownership of the filesystem inside the container.
+* The `--modifyfs=true` option let Makisu assume ownership of the filesystem inside the container.
 Files in the container that don't belong to the base image will be overwritten at the beginning of build.
 * The `--commit=explicit` option let Makisu only commit layer when it sees `#COMMIT` and at the end of the Dockerfile.
 See ["Explicit Commit and Cache"](#explicit-commit-and-cache) for more details.

 ## Makisu on Kubernetes